 Now, if you start from any of those pitches; D, E, F#, G# or A# you need to use the exact same pitches again- so it’s not really different!

 But, if we start from C# and make a wholetone scale, you’ll get the notes C#-D#-F-G-A-B and back to C#.
 Now these notes were not used before!
 (You could also start from D#, F, G, A or B of course.
 Still the same pitches.)

 Since now we have used up all 12 different pitches we have, there is nothing left to make another «unique» wholetone scale with.

 So, we have two «complementary» wholetone scales, each using their own set of 6 different pitches, all a tone apart.

 Music using wholetone scales was popular in the beginning of the 20th century.

-Composers like Debussy used them in for example «Voiles», creating a soundscape of open harmonies, avoiding any sense of major or minor:
+Composers like Claude Debussy used them in for example «Voiles», creating a soundscape of open harmonies, avoiding any sense of major or minor: